 But why stop there?
 A little over a year ago, just in time to get some media buzz for the holiday shopping season, Amazon unveiled its aerial delivery drone project.
 The general idea is that small, time-sensitive orders could be rushed to customers via small computer-controlled flying drones that would drop packages directly at your front door within hours (maybe even minutes, if you are close enough to an Amazon warehouse).
 But this is an ambitious project that will run into many technical and regulatory hurdles, so don't expect to see those drones obscure the sky any time soon.
 This idea of autonomous flying vehicles has also made some people wonder if Amazon might not also be working on self-driving delivery trucks.

 Amazon's patent for a 3-D printing on-demand delivery service.
-(Image: U.S. Patent Office)
+(Image: U.S. Patent Office [public domain])

 All these efforts to make sure people get their packages faster apparently still aren't enough: a new patent filing by Amazon shows that the company is looking into using 3-D printers inside delivery trucks to create a kind of miniature factory on wheels to ensure that people who order things that aren't in nearby warehouses, or things that are custom-made in some way, can get them rapidly.
 (Don't expect this level of service come free with a Prime membership, though, I'm sure it'll be extra — a whole lot of extra.)